pcoet/golang-patterns/docs/tutorials/testing.md

 {"multiply", "2 * 2", 5, false},
 ```

-Now, when you run `go test`, these subtests fail with output like this:
+Now, when you run `go test`, these cases fail with output like this:

 ```
 --- FAIL: TestCalculate (0.00s)